mickiedd/carnd_t1p1/writeup_template.md

 ![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what would happen when the car try to make a turnning on the road

 Another shortcoming could be when sun light is too brighten, the lane line on the road will be very difficult to identify.

-### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to imrove the sensitivity of brighten light